c0delocs/c0delocs/README.md

 # Hi there, I'm Rio! 👋

 ### 🌟 About Me
-- 🎓 I'm a 22-year-old Quality Engineer Degree Apprentice at **IBM**, based in Manchester, UK.
+- 🎓 I'm a 22-year-old Software Tester Degree Apprentice at **IBM**, based in Manchester, UK.
 - 💻 Currently teaching myself **Data Science**, and exploring **AWS** for **Cloud Computing** and **Arteficial Intelligence**.
 - 🎧 A huge fan of **Hip-Hop** 🎶.
 - 🥋 Passionate about **Muay Thai**, and **running**.